 Stress Caused by a Job

 Consider whether there are possible changes at your job that could help reduce your stress levels.
 This may involve having a discussion with your boss.
-There are no guarantees such a conversation will go the way you want it to.
+Unfortunately, there are no guarantees such a conversation will go the way you want it to.
 On the other hand, your boss may be unaware of the stress you’re under.
-Also, if they’re smart (granted, a big “if”), your boss will understand that you’re likely to quit if they can’t find a way to make the job more manageable for you.
+Also, if your boss is smart (granted, a big “if”), they will understand that you’re likely to quit if they can’t find a way to make the job more manageable for you.